rickardvh/budo-notes/iaido/msr/okuden.md

 Traditional name: 柄留 *Tsukadome*

 Tsukadome means to stop (with) the tsuka.
 In the traditional form, one uses the tsuka to press the enemy's sword hand down and stop the draw; as they instead step back and draw from below to cut the leg, one continues as in Tora-issoku.
-Sunegakoi ("protecting the shin*) leaves the first part out, resulting in a form essentially identical to Tora-issoku.
+Sunegakoi ("protecting the shin") leaves the first part out, resulting in a form essentially identical to Tora-issoku.

 ### 四方切 Shihōgiri

 Traditional name: 四角 *Shikaku*
+Other names: 四角 *Yosumi*, *Shisumi*

 The name Shihōgiri ("cuts in four directions") appears in one of the old mokuroku directly following the core Eishin-ryū forms.
 It is unclear to me what exactly it refers to there, but it appears to be a small set of four kata: 向 (front), 右 (right), 左 (left), and 後 (back).
 The original name for this kata, Shikaku, simply means "square" or "four corners".